Vonage/vonage-python-sdk/README.md

 ## Overriding API Attributes

-In order to rewrite/get the value of variables used across all the nexmo classes Python uses `Call by Object Reference` that allows you to create a single client for Sms/Voice Classes.
+In order to rewrite/get the value of variables used across all the Nexmo classes Python uses `Call by Object Reference` that allows you to create a single client for Sms/Voice Classes.
 This means that if you make a change on a client instance this will be available for the Sms class.

 An example using setters/getters with `Object references`: